Aileen H. Clyde 20th Century Women's Legacy Archive: Education

 Anne Marie Fox Felt

-Spent her life working as a kindergarten and primary teacher in SLC. served as president of the National Association of Childhood Education and founder of the Kiwanis Felt Center.
+Felt spent her life working as a kindergarten and primary teacher in SLC.
+She served as president of the National Association of Childhood Education and founder of the Kiwanis Felt Center.

 Cecelia H. Foxley